solana-labs/solana/book/src/proposals/tower-lockout-slashing.md

 Validators submit votes which contain a list of slots.
 To be accepted, the vote must contain the list of N slots currently in the VoteState program, along with new votes.

-The first `N - new votes`, must match the VoteState exactly.
+The first `N - new votes`, must match the VoteState after running the tower consensus algorithm with the new votes.

 N should be large enough to enforce a lockout that spans a full epoch.
+2^22 * 400ms is roughly 20 days, so 22 is a good choice for N.

 * vote 0: 0
 * vote 1: 0, 1
 * vote 2: 0, 1, 2

 ## Proof that Validator violated a Lockout

 To submit a proof that the validator violated a consensus rule, the prover needs to submit two votes.

-* vote 3: 0, 1, 2, 3
+* vote A: 0, 1, 2, 3
+* vote B: 0, 1, 5

+The second vote skips 3, and because 2's lockout is only 2, contains the result of applying 5.
+The same validator couldn't sign vote A and B if they followed Tower consensus correctly.
+To prove that a lockout has been violated, the newest votes are applied to the oldest vote.

-* vote 4: 0, 1, 2, 5
+* vote: 0, 1, 2, 3, 5

-The second vote skips 3, and therefore allows the vote to be accepted on a fork that doesn't include it, such as `0,1,2,4,5`.
-This violates the lockout rule for 3, since the earliest vote that can be accepted that doesn't contain it is 6.
+5 from vote B is applied to vote A.  If the result doesn't match vote B, then a lockout has been violated.

 ##  Accidental Slashing